 Before Iprova, Julian was Vice President of Licensing for Honeywell and headed up the company’s licensing business in Europe.
-After starting his career as an international applications engineer working for virtual instrumentation company National Instruments in Austin, Texas he became a product manager at technology company LSI.
+After starting his career as an international applications engineer working for virtual instrumentation company National Instruments in Austin, Texas, he became a product manager at technology company LSI.
 He then became the business development director of the DSP group at Central Research Laboratories of EMI Music in London, helping to transform the R&D labs into an Intellectual Property development and licensing business.
 The R&D labs were reborn as Scipher plc and subsequently listed on the London Stock Exchange.

-Julian holds a first degree in electronic engineering, a MSc in Artificial Neural Networks and graduated from the ACDMM at Cambridge University.
+Julian holds a first degree in electronic engineering, an MSc in Artificial Neural Networks and graduated from the ACDMM at Cambridge University.
 He has created inventions which have led to over 200 granted and pending patents for companies such as Philips, Nokia and Panasonic.

 “In my view, by 2025 over 50% of the world’s inventions will be created using a data-driven approach.”

 Chief Scientific Officer

 Before joining Iprova, Nick was the managing director of microstructured optics company Microsharp Technologies, and has founded several technology companies, including Oxford Biomaterials Ltd. Earlier in his career Nick worked at Central Research Laboratories of EMI Music in London.
 Here he managed a number of research divisions including the Advanced Computing Group and the Biomedical and Chemical Instrumentation Group and helped to transform the R&D labs into an Intellectual Property development and licensing business.
 The R&D labs were reborn as Scipher plc and subsequently listed on the London Stock Exchange.
 During his time with Scipher, Nick developed a neural network text data mining system which was licensed and is now part of OpenText Corporation’s products.